2006 North Korean nuclear test

-The 2006 North Korean nuclear test was the detonation of a nuclear device conducted by North Korea on October 9, 2006.
+On 9 October 2006, North Korea performed its first nuclear test, detonating a plutonium-based device underground.

-On October 3, 2006, North Korea announced its intention to conduct a nuclear test.
+On 3 October 2006, North Korea announced its intention to conduct a nuclear test.
 The blast is generally estimated to have had an explosive force of less than one kiloton, and some radioactive output was detected.
 United States officials suggested the device may have been a nuclear explosive that misfired.

 An anonymous official at the North Korean Embassy in Beijing told a South Korean newspaper that the explosive output was smaller than expected.
 Because of the secretive nature of North Korea and small yield of the test, there remains some question as to whether it was a successful test of an unusually small device (which would have required sophisticated technology), or a partially failed "fizzle" or dud.
 A scientific paper later estimated the yield as 0.48 kilotons.

-Reportedly the Government of the People's Republic of China was given a 20-minute advance notification that the test was about to occur.
-China sent an emergency alert to Washington, D.C., through the U.S. embassy in Beijing at which time President George W. Bush was told by National Security Advisor Stephen Hadley "shortly after" 10 p.m.
+Reportedly the government of the People's Republic of China was given a 20-minute advance notification that the test was about to occur.
+China sent an emergency alert to Washington, D.C., through the U.S. Embassy in Beijing at which time President George W. Bush was told by National Security Advisor Stephen Hadley "shortly after" 10 p.m.
 (UTC-5) that a test was imminent.